Sessions

 Session Messages

-The UI tracks messages per session:
+The TUI tracks messages per session:

 • Messages persist while the session is active